This article will explore the foot-in-the-door technique and apply it using a simple and easy-to-use platform, LinkedIn.

-If your primary goal on LinkedIn is getting a job, then start by identifying all your potential employers.
-If your primary objective for joining LinkedIn is to get clients, then your first step is designing the qualities of a good-fit-customer or a prospect.
+If your primary goal on LinkedIn is getting a job, start by identifying all your potential employers.
+If your primary objective for joining LinkedIn is to get clients, then your first step is designing the qualities of a good-fit customer or a prospect.

 Who Is A Good-Fit Lead Or Prospect?

 While a lead might have expressed interest in a company's products, there is limited information to determine if the lead is a qualified prospect.
-For instance, the lead might lack the authority to buy and the purchasing power to buy, thus disqualifying them as a potential prospect.
+For instance, the lead might lack the authority and purchasing power to buy, thus disqualifying them as potential prospects.
 Therefore, a lead can be defined as a prospect who meets the following qualities of a prospect;

 - Have awareness that a challenge or problem exists; as a marketer, your objective is to fulfill a problem or a need of a prospect, not to create a problem and sell your products.

-- A prospect is a problem that your company or products can solve; if you are in real estate and a lead faces a health challenge, is that a good prospect?
+- A prospect is a problem that your company or products can solve; if you are in real estate and a leader faces a health challenge, is that a good prospect?

 Your ideal prospects, and low-hanging fruits, are people facing a challenge that your company's unique solutions can solve.